Maratha army: Employment of the Pindaris

 Pindaris were irregular horsemen and their primary role was to plunder in return of payment.
 Pindaris composed of both Muslims and Hindus.
 They had implicit support from Maratha chiefs (Maharajas) such as Scindias of Gwalior, Holkars of Indore, and Bhosales of Nagpur.
 This band of freebooters accompanied Maratha forces during their campaigns and helped win wars in return for plunder and pay.
 They were a part of the Maratha army during the Third Battle of Panipat and almost all Anglo-Maratha Wars.

 Employment of Bargis

 The Nagpur Bhosales employed thousands of units called bargi to invade the Bengal Subah.
 The invasions lasted annually for ten years until finally the Nawab of Bengal, European merchants and locals built the Maratha Ditch to safeguard themselves from war.

 Commemorations

-In 2025, the Maratha Military Landscapes of India, a group of 12 forts, were enlisted as a cultural world heritage site by UNESCO.
-The forts showcase the military prowess of Maratha rule.
+In 2025, the Maratha Military Landscapes of India, a group of 12 forts, were enlisted as a cultural World Heritage Site by UNESCO.